-Please note that the data in the motion file is interpreted as being consistent with the SI unit system $(m,m/s,m/s^2$ and rad, rad/s, rad/s).
-During import of the data a conversion is made to the currently active unit system.
+Please note that the user can indicate how to interpret the data in the motion file.
+The first option is to interpret the data as being consistent with the SI unit system $(m,m/s,m/s^2)$ and rad, rad/s, rad/s2) meaning that during the import process a conversion is made to the currently active unit system.
+The second options to import the data as-is without any conversion, which mean that the data must be defined in the currently active unit system.